FDSN/StationXML/docs/response-practical.rst

 and then scaling the given normalization factor :math:`A_{0}^{'}` by :math:`(2\pi)^{N-M}`.

-For example, the poleszeros of the Streckeisen STS-I sensor are shown in the table below for units = Hz (<PzTransferFunctionType>LAPLACE (HERTZ)</PzTransferFunctionType>)
+For example, the poles and zeros of the Streckeisen STS-I sensor are shown in the table below for units = Hz (<PzTransferFunctionType>LAPLACE (HERTZ)</PzTransferFunctionType>)

 .. include:: pz_table_sts-1_Hz.rst

-Stage 2: The Pre-Amplifier
+Stage 2: The Preamplifier
 -----------------------------
-Not all response sequences have a pre-amplifier.
+Not all response sequences have a preamplifier.
 When present, it may be implemented using an analog circuit (V->V) or it may be a digital circuit integrated within the analog-to-digital (datalogger) recorder itself.

-For example, an analog pre-amplifier stage with a gain of 8 would be represented as:
+For example, an analog preamplifier stage with a gain of 8 would be represented as:

 .. code-block:: XML